rsms/gotalk/README.md

 ![A terribly boring amateur comic strip](https://github.com/rsms/gotalk/raw/master/doc/gotalk-comic.png)

 Gotalk takes the natural approach of *bidirectional* and *concurrent* communication — any peer have the ability to expose "operations" as well as asking other peers to perform operations.
-The traditional restrictions of who can request and who can respond usually associated with a client-server model is nowhere to be found in gotalk.
+The traditional restrictions of who can request and who can respond usually associated with a client-server model is nowhere to be found in Gotalk.

 ## Gotalk in a nutshell

 **Bidirectional** — There's no discrimination on capabilities depending on who connected or who accepted.
 Both "servers" and "clients" can expose operations as well as send requests to the other side.

-**Concurrent** — Requests, results, and notifications all share a single connection without blocking eachother by means of [pipelining](http://en.wikipedia.org/wiki/Protocol_pipelining).
-There's no serialization on request-result or even for a single large message, as the gotalk protocol is frame-based and multiplexes messages over a single connection.
+**Concurrent** — Requests, results, and notifications all share a single connection without blocking each other by means of [pipelining](http://en.wikipedia.org/wiki/Protocol_pipelining).
+There's no serialization on request-result or even for a single large message, as the Gotalk protocol is frame-based and multiplexes messages over a single connection.
 This means you can perform several requests at once without having to think about queueing or blocking.

 ![Diagram of how Gotalk uses connection pipelining](https://github.com/rsms/gotalk/raw/master/doc/gotalk-pipeline-diagram.png)